EU in talks on further Russia expulsions

 And the EU has blacklisted Kremlin officials for using chemical weapons to assassinate people.

-Referring also to Vrbětice and to Russia's military aggression in Ukraine, Moore said Russian present Vladimir Putin's "pattern of reckless behaviour" was MI6's top security concern.
+Referring also to Vrbětice and to Russia's military aggression in Ukraine, Moore said Russia's "pattern of reckless behaviour" was MI6's top security concern.

-"It is why we have co-ordinated so closely with our allies to make sure we are getting firm messages back to president Putin," Moore said.
+"It is why we have coordinated so closely with our allies to make sure we are getting firm messages back to [Russian] president [Vladimir] Putin," Moore said.